hung-cao/LMR_paper/README.md

 # LMR_paper
-This repository provide a more details and support information about the data and the code that we used in your Land Mobile Radio Paper.
+This repository provide a more details and support information about the data and the code that we used in our Land Mobile Radio Paper.

 ## Dataset descriptions